How to Make an Offer on a House

 Here are the most common contingencies when making offers in real estate:

-• Inspection.
-The buyer usually has 10 days after signing the contract to order an inspection, and the contingency remains in place until it comes back without uncovering any major issues with the property that were previously unknown.
-Based on the findings, the buyer can cancel the contract or negotiate repairs or the purchase price, which may be referred to as seller concessions if they agree to pay.
+• Inspection The buyer usually has 10 days after signing the contract to order an inspection, and the contingency remains in place until it comes back without uncovering any major issues with the property that were previously unknown.
+Based on the findings, the buyer can cancel the contract or negotiate repairs or the purchase price.
+(If the seller agrees to pay, these are called seller concessions.)

 In some situations, the list of contingencies can be long.
 But once they’re all satisfied and lifted during the given timeframes, the option to buy turns into a binding commitment to purchase the home.